The Back Story

 Facebook ads.
 I told you that social media was good for capturing email addresses, to build your distribution channel.
 This is how it works.

 You create an ad (or boost a post) offering your “free” video.
 The first time I placed an ad for this about a year ago, I found that I was getting more signups organically so I stopped the ad.
 Last week, I tried it again and, in the first day, I got 12 signups.
 The week before it was 15 for the whole week.
+If you are planning on doing something like this, then you need to make sure that you keep an eye on what is actually going on.
+You can make use of these report tools for facebook to help you with this though.

 There is an art to the advertising part.
 I can’t tell you why one thing worked well while the other thing didn’t.
 I have some ideas but they are just ideas.
 I don’t really care why.
 The thing is, I knew I had a solid offering.
 In the original ad, I was inviting people to get my free video on how to audit your company file.